 Arts in the Valley is an intimate festival of music, sculpture and art in the picturesque rural setting of Kangaroo Valley.
 This three day event held biennially in May, features an exciting line up of talented musicians and exhibitions of diverse artworks.

 See Change is a biennual festival held in the villages of Jervis Bay and St Georges Basin area, in late May and early June.
 Festival events are themed around visual and performing arts, and literature, including photography, film, painting, sculpture, story writing, poetry and music.

-Escape ARTfest is a two-week celebration of all things artistic in the Milton Ulladulla District running annually in spring.
-A fun festival of visual arts, music, literature, film, performance and entertainment for creative kids, Escape ARTfest offers two packed weeks of creative delights for everyone.
+Escape ARTfest is a 4 day celebration of all things artistic in the Milton Ulladulla District running annually in spring.
+A fun festival of visual arts, music, literature, film, performance and entertainment for creative kids, Escape ARTfest offers creative delights for everyone.